sunwukonga/docker-react-native/README.md

 # Disclaimer

-This is a fork from [gilesp's react_native](https://github.com/gilesp/docker/tree/master/react_native).
+This is a fork of [MaximeD,s docker-react-native](https://github.com/MaximeD/docker-react-native), which in turn was forked from [gilesp's react_native](https://github.com/gilesp/docker/tree/master/react_native).

 # Usage